38 Best Guitar Brands: Top Acoustic and Electric Guitars 2020

 Squier is the baby brother of Fender and makes inexpensive guitars players based on classic Fender models.
 Along with Epiphone, they’re one of the best guitar brands for beginners or newbies looking for their first real guitar.

 The quality varies, but some of these are very good instruments.
-Squier also make starter packs that come with a guitar, amp, and all the accessories you’ll need to get started playing.
+Squier also makes starter packs that come with a guitar, amp, and all the accessories you’ll need to get started playing.

 A few Squiers that stand out above the rest are the Classic Vibe and the Vintage Modified Series.
 These Stratocasters and Telecasters feature better components than typical Squier instruments, and some are even on par with lower-priced Fenders.

-If you are thinking of starting out in guitar, it is a smart idea to choose a starter pack from a respected brand like Squier by Fender.
+If you are thinking of starting out in guitar, it is a smart idea to choose a .
 These kits have everything you need to start playing today, including the guitar, amp, cable, strap, picks, and even some materials to help you learn to play!
+Squier by Fender starter pack

 Taylor guitars are among the best in the world.
 This American guitar company makes some incredible acoustic guitar designs and a few cool electrics too.
 Taylor guitars don’t come cheap, but like Martin, they are worth every penny.